heriwr/heriwr.github.io/docs/core-rules/plain-term-rules.md

 If your weapon is **enchanted** you roll two six-sided dice and use the sum of both rolls for your damage.
 Enchantments are consumable, so roll 1d6 to see if your weapon is still enchanted.

 You can apply **oil** to your weapon, designed for use against a specific monster.
 Oil works like enchantment and can be combined to do a total damage of three six-sided dice.

+If two people attack the same person or creature in a round, only of their damage rolls counts - the highest result of either attack is used.
+Holding two weapons is the same, you can roll for damage twice but only use one result.

+Melee weapons can attack only in melee.
+Ranged can only attack in ranged, and reach weapons can attack in both but not reach.

+## Magic

+You have **Magic Dice**, equal to your training in Magic.
+A Novice has 1 magic dice, an adept has two, an expert has three and a master has four.

+Wearing Robes increases your Magic Dice by 1, and each piece of armour reduces your Magic Dice by 1.